 A director, producer, and teaching artist, Kelly is passionate about creating theatrical events that embrace emotional immediacy, bold theatricality, and a dynamic relationship between actors and audience.
 She has particular enthusiasm for stories that reflect the diversity and complexity of women and for plays that explore the power of language, ritual, and myth.

-Kelly is currently a directing fellow at Asolo Repertory Theatre where she will assistant direct Morning After Grace by Carey Crim, directed by Peter Amster; and Roe by Lisa Loomer, directed by Lavina Jadhwani.
+Kelly is currently a directing fellow at Asolo Repertory Theatre where she assistant directed Morning After Grace by Carey Crim, directed by Peter Amster; and Roe by Lisa Loomer, directed by Lavina Jadhwani.
 In the summer of 2018, she will direct Love's Labor's Lost for Shakespeare & Company and As You Like It for The Theater at Woodshill.

 She attended Wellesley College where she studied Political Theory and received an MFA in Directing and Certificate in Arts Administration from Boston University.
 She is the oldest of four sisters, shares a birthday with Jane Austen, and has never met a potato chip she didn't like.